CarterSnich/picon/README.md

 > **Neopixel Controller:**
 > The project was migrated from the WaveShare RP2040 Zero to the Raspberry Pi Pico during a hardware redesign.
 The
-> Neopixel Controller has not yet been refactored for the new hardware.
-It can still be used with the original WaveShare
+> Neopixel Controller has not been refactored for the new hardware.
-> RP2040 Zero, but support may return only if I revisit that board or add a NeoPixel LED to the current console.

 ## Getting Started

 1. Install MicroPython on your RP2040 board.
-2. Modify `core/config.py` to much your pin configuration and the display. **Make sure to read the [library for the SSD1309](https://github.com/SinaHosseini7/micropython-ssd1309) when assigning pins for your SSD1309 display.**
+2. Modify `core/config.py` to match your board's pin configuration and display. **Make sure to read the documentation for the [SSD1309 library ](https://github.com/SinaHosseini7/micropython-ssd1309) when configuring the display pins.**
 3. Copy the project files to the board's root directory.
 4. Reboot the board.
 5. Enjoy!